omearae/CSE-701-Elizabeth-OMeara/final_project_ElizabethOMeara/final_project.md

 ### Creating a class and member function that solve the SIR model

-The next class `solve_SIR` takes the input of several parameters and contains a member function `getSolve()` that will solve the SIR model using the RK4 method given the parameter input.
+The next class `solve_SIR` contains a constructor that takes the input of several parameters and a member function `getSolve()` that will solve the SIR model using the RK4 method given the parameter input.
 The class itself also defines classes that will be used for exceptions in the member function `getSolve()`.
 The code of the class can be seen below.

 ``` cpp
 class solve_SIR